 When I was a teenager, I loved seafood.

 But then, in my freshman year of college, I stopped eating all meat and became a vegetarian for over ten years.

 When I started eating meat again (at the insistence of my doctor), I hated seafood.
-I couldn't handle the fishy taste, and everything had a fishy taste to me.
+I couldn’t handle the fishy taste, and all of it had a fishy taste to me.